Fragments

 );

-Variables are declared in an array using $var().
+Variables are declared using object spread syntax with $var().
 The variable reference ($) provides typed access to these variables within field arguments.

-Embed fragments in other fragments or operations using .embed():
+Spread fragments in other fragments or operations using .spread():

 export const postFragment = gql.default(({ fragment }) =>